Zana (mythology)

-Zana (Zanë in Gheg or Zërë in Tosk, pl. zanë(t)/zërë(t), see other variants below) is an Albanian mythological figure usually associated with mountains, springs and streams, forests, vegetation and animals, and sometimes destiny.
-Zana is thought to have been originally a pre-Roman deity, and an Illyrian goddess equivalent of the Ancient Greek Artemis and Roman Diana.
+Zana (Zanë in Gheg or Zërë in Tosk, pl. zanë(t), see other variants below) is a nymph-like figure in Albanian mythology and folklore, usually associated with mountains, springs and streams, forests, vegetation and animals, human vital energy and sometimes destiny.
+Zana e Madhe ("the Great Zana") is thought to have been an Illyrian goddess, equivalent of the Ancient Greek Artemis and Roman Diana.

+The zana are considered in folk beliefs to be extraordinary courageous (thus the Albanian expression trim si zana) and they confer their protection on warriors similarly to Pallas Athena of Ancient Greece.
 Innumerable Albanian folk poems, myths and legends that are dedicated to Zana and her friends have been handed down to modern times.
 The zana are thought to have observed the speeches at the League of Prizren at 1878.
-Similar Albanian mythological figures with fairy-like attributes are: Ora, Bardha, Shtojzovalle, Mira and Fatí.
+Similar Albanian mythological figures with nymph-like attributes are: Ora, Bardha, Shtojzovalle, Mira and Fatí.

 Name

 Variants

 The name of the mythological figure is an old Albanian word.
 Therefore, several Albanian dialectal variants exist, such as zânë, zënë, zërë, xanë, xânë, etc. (and their definite forms: zâna, zëna, zëra, xana, xâna, etc.).
-Arbëreshë Zónja or Zónja të Jáshtëme are also used, the latter is found also in standard Albanian as Jashtësme, a euphemism of Zana, while zonjë is the common term for "lady".
+Arbëreshë Zónja or Zónja të Jáshtëme are also used, the latter is found also in standard Albanian as Jashtësme, a euphemism of Zana.